By Any Other Name

 Desiring to please Miss Wheatley yet dreadin' the tea party, I did my best to be presentable.
 Sadie came in to help me get my wild curls in order with brushin' and ironin'.
 By the time she was finished I had to admit that I looked almost normal.
 Unless you got a good look at my eyes.
 You see, I have one golden and one green, which is odd 'round here.
 When I was a pick pocket, my Pa made me wear shades to hide my queer eyes and to blend in.
 I still wear eye-gear with tinted lenses.

-We, that's Miss Wheatley and I, decided that perhaps we ought to downplay the eye queerness, since I was already an oddity in the neighborhood: reformed pickpocket, daughter of a pinch-penny drunk, and murderess of the English language.
+We, that's Miss Wheatley and I — but mostly me, decided that perhaps we ought to downplay the eye queerness, since I was already an oddity in the neighborhood: reformed pickpocket, daughter of a pinch-penny drunk, and murderess of the English language.
 Only a few of us knew that truth though, most of the neighbors thought I was the orphaned offspring of a cousin of Miss Wheatley's.

 I choose lavender specks to match my lavender dress.
 It had a big white collar like those the ocean sailors have on their uniforms, with what they call a drop waist, and pleated skirt to my knees.
 My tights were lavender and my boots a dark shade of purple.
 Sadie had my hair braided up nice with a big lavender and white striped bow.
 Even Artful, my mecho-dog, had on a matching sailor collar.